 Step 3: Build Third-Party Presence

-85% of AI citations come from third-party sources.
+Most AI citations come from third-party sources (roughly 85%, as of mid-2026).
 For veterinary clinics, this means reviews, community discussions, and educational content across platforms.

 Generate Reviews Across Platforms

-AI search engines aggregate from AVMA, Google, Yelp, Vetted by Rover, and PetDesk.
+AI search engines aggregate from AVMA, AAHA, Google, Yelp, and VetLocator.
 A clinic with reviews only on Google has gaps.

 Do this:

-- Ask satisfied pet owners to review on Google AND Vetted by Rover
+- Ask satisfied pet owners to review on Google AND a second platform (Yelp, or a consumer vet directory like BarkSeeker)

 - Ask them to mention species, condition, and outcome